pavatus/ait-wiki/content/blocks/engine_core.md

 ![Engine Core recepie](images/engine_core/engine_core_recepie.png)

 ## What can I do with a Engine Core?
-You can activate the Engine Core by placing it in the middle of a 3x3x3 water area,like a conduit.
+You can activate the Engine Core by placing it in the middle of a 3x3x3 water area like how you would activate a conduit.
 This will activate the Engine Core allowing **The TARDIS** to recive power from the [TARDIS Star](../../mechanics/star.md), which will spawn under **The TARDIS Interior**